Knowledge Hub

 • they resign

-• a majority of the company shareholders or members vote them out
+• a majority of the company shareholders vote them out by ordinary resolution

 • they’re stopped from being a director by a court or in law

-• if they become physically or mentally incapable in the opinion of their doctor
+• they become physically or mentally incapable in the opinion of their doctor and may remain so for more than three months.

 Provided that the company’s articles don’t say otherwise, a director can voluntarily resign by notifying the company and their co-directors that they’re resigning.

-They’ll have to follow the articles to see how they send the notices, to ensure that the resignation is valid and effective.
+They’ll have to follow the procedures set out in the articles, director’s service agreement and if relevant, shareholders’ agreement to see how they send the resignation notices, to ensure that the resignation is valid and effective.

-How to remove a director by a member’s ordinary resolution
+How to remove a director by an ordinary resolution

-You can remove a director before the end of their term of office by an ‘ordinary resolution’ of the company’s members or shareholders, even if this wasn’t what was originally agreed between the director and the company.
-An ordinary resolution is a resolution of the members (or of a class of members) of a company, passed by a majority of the eligible voters present at the meeting.
+You can remove a director before the end of their term of office by passing an ‘ordinary resolution’ of the company’s shareholders, even if this wasn’t what was originally agreed between the director and the company.
+An ordinary resolution is a resolution of the shareholders (or of a class of shareholders) of a company, passed by a majority of the eligible voters present at a shareholders’ meeting.
+The right to remove a director in this way will continue to apply even if there has been an attempt to exclude it in the company’s articles or any service agreement.

-If you’re proposing to remove a director by ordinary resolution, the company’s board of directors will need to send the members what is called ‘special notice’ of the proposed resolution to remove a director at a member’s meeting.
+If you’re proposing to remove a director by ordinary resolution, the company’s board of directors will need to send the shareholders what is known as a ‘special notice’ of the proposed resolution to remove a director at a shareholder’s meeting.
 This notice is ‘special’ because you need to give extra notice than is usual for shareholder meetings.

 The director can be replaced by a new director at the same meeting, but it should be noted that this also requires its own special notice.